 - Jeff has difficulty keeping deadlines

 Words, by themselves, have degrees of meaning.
 Just what do you mean by “cheerful”, “industrious”, ”lazy” and “outspoken”?
 Like above, it’s better to use a phrase or even a sentence in place of a single descriptive word.
+Your biases may play into how you write performance appraisals and you should make every effort to avoid being biased with your staff.

 Even terms like “good job”, “bad job” or “mediocre job” can raise speculations about the specific degree of performance you want to describe.
 How does the company rate a bad job from one that is mediocre or bad?
 How does this rating differ from one company evaluator to another?